SciML/SciMLBook/README.md

 ### Optional Extra Resources

-If you are not comfortable with Julia yet, here's a few resources as sort of a "crash course" to get you up an running:
+If you are not comfortable with Julia yet, here's a few resources as sort of a "crash course" to get you up and running:

 - [The Julia Manual](https://docs.julialang.org/en/v1/)
 - [Developing Julia Packages](https://youtu.be/QVmU29rCjaA)